rudhib2/Matchmaking-Algorithm/results.md

     - We have an additional function called PrelimCheck that the data needs to pass before going performing a BFS on it.
         - In the PrelimCheck function, we are checking 4 variables: age, gender, relationship type ,and race preference
         - To pass this, the value of all of these 4 variables should be exactly the same for both the people we are comparing because unlike the other variables, the age variable can take any value and gender (takes value 0 or 1), rel_type (takes value 1-6), race (takes value 1-6) also take values that aren't necessarily between 1-10.
         - A big reason for adding the PrelimCheck function was to improve the efficiency of our code.
 Earlier, with just the threshold, there was a large number of people that were included in the graph and we had to perform a BFS on this huge graph.
 Furthermore, there would be a new graph for each person (where the root takes value from the prefrences vector i.e the enitire graph changes each time).
 We would have done this for all 544 people in our dataset.
-But after adding the PrelimCheck function, we automatically reduce the number of person each person is compatible with.
+But after adding the PrelimCheck function, we automatically reduce the number of people each person is compatible with.
     - BFS is performed on the graph and the absolute values of scores are compared.
 If someone's score is within a range of 50 more or less compared to the preferred score, they pass else they fail
     - We perform BFS for all graphs where only one node changes, ie, the person whose compatibility we are checking with all other people.